-Mao’s so-called Great Leap Forward has created the worst famine in human history and turned China into one big killing field.
+Mao’s Great Leap Forward has created the worst famine in human history and turned China into one giant killing field.
 The regime promotes the “obliteration of the self” as official ideology.
 It claims to have tested its first atomic weapon, but America and the Soviet Union are skeptical.
-It doesn’t look like China will pose a threat for a generation.
+It doesn’t look like China will be able to pose a threat to either for at least a generation.

 Proxies in the Middle East

 The Atlantic powers vie with the Soviet Union for influence in the Middle East.
-Lebanon and Syria — formerly under French rule — and Iran are aligned to Moscow, putting NATO Turkey at a disadvantage.
+Lebanon and Syria — formerly under French rule — as well as Iran are aligned to Moscow, putting NATO Turkey at a disadvantage.
 The Arab kings side with the West, although a movement for Arab independence is burgeoning in Egypt, led by Gamal Abdel Nasser.

 Stalin’s Plan to Invade Spain

 The United Kingdom and the United States maintain an uneasy alliance with the regimes of António de Oliveira Salazar in Portugal and Francisco Franco in Spain.
 The Soviet Union had supported the Republic in the Spanish Civil War and lost.
 With Franco’s fascist allies defeated in World War II, Stalin is out for revenge.

 This is another reason for the Soviet Union to back the communists in France and Italy; an invasion of Spain would require either as a springboard.

 Click here to learn more about Stalin’s plan to invade Spain.